 Technology & Industry Dynamics

-A key area of Center research concerns connections between technological advance and industrial structure, tension between cooperation and competition, and relationships among private companies, research universities, governments, and other technological institutions.
+A key area of the Center research concerns connections between technological advance and industrial structure, tension between cooperation and competition, and relationships among private companies, research universities, governments, and other technological institutions.
 The latter area includes the study of strategic alliances and networks.

-Center researchers study the development of information technologies and their impacts on political decisions and the practice of international affairs.
+The Center researchers study the development of information technologies and their impacts on political decisions and the practice of international affairs.

 Evaluation of Research & Development Programs

-Center faculty members are international leaders on the methods and application of R&D program evaluation in the United States, Europe and Asia.
+The Center faculty members are international leaders on the methods and application of R&D program evaluation in the United States, Europe and Asia.